Faran71/Faran71/README.md

 # 💫 About Me:
-I'm currently trying to build a portfolio Git hub pages website.
+I'm currently trying to get employed as a junior software engineer.

 ## 🌐 Socials: